vectorgrp/sil-kit/docs/usage/demos.rst

    :stub-columns: 1

    *  -  Abstract
-      -  CAN Reader/Writer with or without VIBE Network Simulator
+      -  CAN Reader/Writer with or without network simulator
    *  -  Source location
       -  Demos/Can
    *  -  Requirements
       -  * :ref:`SystemController<sec:util-system-controller>` (not needed for unsynchronized execution)
          * :ref:`SystemMonitor<sec:util-system-monitor>` (optional)
-         * :doc:`NetworkSimulator<../vibes/networksimulator>` (optional)
+         * network simulator (optional)
    *  -  Parameters
       -  <ParticipantConfiguration.json|yaml>
            File name of the ParticipantConfiguration to be used;